Obsessive-compulsive disorder (OCD)

 Explains obsessive-compulsive disorder (OCD), including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

-Cognitive behavioural therapy (CBT) focuses on how your thoughts, beliefs and attitudes affect your feelings and behaviour.
-You can read more about CBT here.
+- Cognitive behavioural therapy (CBT) focuses on how your thoughts, beliefs and attitudes affect your feelings and behaviour.
+See our page on CBT to learn more.

-Exposure and response prevention (ERP) is specifically designed for OCD.
-It encourages you to confront your obsessions and resist the urge to carry out compulsions.
+- Exposure and response prevention (ERP) is designed to treat OCD.
+It encourages you to confront and accept your obsessions, and resist the urge to carry out compulsions.

-ERP helps you to see that the uncomfortable feelings will eventually go away even if you don't perform a compulsion.
+ERP aims to help you see that the uncomfortable feelings will eventually go away, even if you don't perform a compulsion.